Arkle Hike

 From the summit, you can see the neighboring mountains of Foinaven and Ben Stack, as well as the extraordinary mosaic of lochs and lochans that characterizes this remote part of the Highlands.

-Difficulties of the hike
+Description and difficulties of the hike

 Arkle is a considerable challenge.
-With a round-trip distance of over 17 kilometers and an elevation gain of 950 meters, this route requires excellent physical conditioning and is largely off-trail.
+With a round-trip distance of 17.9 kilometers and an elevation gain of 950 meters, this route requires excellent physical conditioning and is largely off-trail.
 After an easy approach on a wide track, the ascent of the first peak (758 m) is entirely off-trail, first through heather and then over increasingly rocky terrain consisting of gravel and quartzite boulders.
 Although the slope is wide, the lack of markings and the terrain's nature require constant vigilance.
 In bad weather, orientation becomes particularly tricky, especially on the upper plateau, where landmarks are scarce.

 The summit ridge leading to the main peak has a narrow, exposed section about 50 meters long where a few passages require the use of hands to safely proceed.
 There is no option to descend on the other side; you must return via the same route, crossing back over the ridge and the eastern peak.